statamic/docs/content/collections/tags/get_files.md

   -
     name: file
     type: string
-    description: The relative filename path.
+    description: The filename path relative to your project root.
   -
     name: filename
     type: string
-    description: The filename part of the path. eg. `foo` in `path/to/foo.jpg` -
+    description: The filename part of the path.
+The `neon` in `path/to/neon.jpg` -
     name: basename
     type: string
-    description: The basename part of the path. eg. `foo.jpg` in `path/to/foo.jpg` -
+    description: The basename part of the path.
+The `neon.jpg` in `path/to/neon.jpg` -
     name: extension
     type: string
+    description: |
-    description: The file extension.
+      The file extension.
+Example: `jpg` or `zip`.
   -
     name: size
     type: string
+    description: |
-    description: The file size in a human readable format.
+      The file size in a human readable format.
+Example: `1.24 MB`.
   -
     name: size_bytes|size_b
     type: integer